Andrew McCarthy: Personal life

-In 1992, McCarthy entered a detoxification program and has been sober since that time.
-In 2004, he announced that he once had a serious alcohol problem, which began at age 12.
+In 2004, McCarthy announced that he once had a serious alcohol problem, which began at age 12.
+He entered a detoxification program in 1992, and has been sober since that time.

 On October 9, 1999, McCarthy married his college sweetheart Carol Schneider almost 20 years after they first dated.
 He later stated his reasons for tracking her down after they had drifted apart: "I ran into someone who said they had seen Carol and her boyfriend and they seemed really happy, and for some reason it bothered me for a week.
 I called her and asked her if she was really with this guy and asked her out for coffee."
 In 2002, Schneider gave birth to a son, Sam, who also became an actor.
 McCarthy and Schneider divorced in 2005.

 On August 28, 2011, McCarthy married Irish writer and director Dolores Rice.
 They have two children, Willow and Rowan.